SundarK20/AccelerateDevOps/ch3_pull-request/Create-PullRequest.md

 3. Add one or two lines here with a random text:
 Hello how are you?
 Great to see you.
 This file is edited to understand pull request
+Adding this line to see whether it's reflects in the pull request.
    __...__

 5. Modify the following line by removing the letters that do not belong: